rnkn/fountain-mode/README.md

 Please raise an issue on [Issues](https://github.com/rnkn/fountain-mode/issues).

-- Emacs version prior to 26.1 have a bug with `visual-line-mode` that produces erratic navigation behavior when displaying very long lines.
+- Emacs versions prior to 26.1 have a bug with `visual-line-mode` that produces erratic navigation behavior when displaying very long lines.
 More information here:
   <https://debbugs.gnu.org/23879>